THE LANTERN BEARER

 Similarly to the encounters, restructuring of the levels and playtesting feedback allowed for an improved gameplay space and additional introduction of new combat mechanics which enhanced the fun and pacing of the game.

-For future reference
+For future reference.

 I enjoyed researching From Software games and Moon Studios’ No Rest for the Wicked.
 It was interesting to see how they design levels and place encounters to affect gameplay and player progression.
 I tried to create a similar experience but with a more straightforward approach, giving the illusion of choice.
 In future projects, I want to focus more on the architectural side of level design, using landmarks and creating cinematic, stunning views through thoughtful design.

-Almost finished
+Almost done.

 -